Uterine Fibroid Embolization (UFE) is an FDA-Approved, Safe and Effective Alternative to Surgery for Uterine Fibroids

 Treatment Plans

-FAQs: Frequently Asked Questions About UFE (Uterine Fibroid Embolization)
+FAQs: Frequently Asked Questions About Uterine Fibroid Embolization (UFE)

 UFE may be an excellent option for women who:

-- The procedure takes place in our office in our Vascular Suite, which is similar to an operating room.
+- The procedure takes place in our office in our Radiology Suite, which is similar to an operating room.

-- The procedure is not painful at all.
-The only discomfort for the entire treatment is numbing the skin with a small needle before we gain access to the blood vessel.
-This feels like a pinch and a burn for a few seconds
+- During the procedure you will not be in any pain.
+The only discomfort for the entire treatment is numbing the skin at the top of your thigh with a small needle before we gain access to the blood vessel.
+This feels like a “pinch and a burn” for a few seconds.

 - Most patients are discharged within 1 hour from the time the procedure is completed.